On this page:

 3 |

 In this course, you will explore new techniques that challenge existing water systems.
-You will be exposed to a range of innovations that are currently transforming or potentially transforming the water sector.
-You will be introduced to useful tools to support disruptive water management within lectures and labs.
-Since data collection technology tends to evolve rapidly, students will conduct a research project on emerging technologies in the water-related data field.
+You will be exposed to a range of innovations that are currently transforming or have the potential to transform the water sector.
+Within lectures and labs, you will be introduced to useful tools to support disruptive water management.
+Since technology in data collection tends to evolve quite rapidly, students will conduct a research project on emerging technologies in the water-related data field.
 Pre-requisites:

 |